 CVBoard was born with the intention of controlling the Moog pedal, but, according to the technical specifications of the A-100 system of Doepfer, it is also compatible with the standard adopted by the EuroRack modular synthesizers.
 In fact, in the modular systems the Control Voltage Trigger, Gate and clock signals are all defined in the range 0 /+5V and, therefore, they are absolutely compatible with the signal produced by CVBoard.
 While the LFO signals are defined in the range -2.5V / 2.5V (5Vpp), so CVBoard still needs a small change (a capacitor and an extra switch should be enough) to generate LFO Control Voltage signals compatible with the standard used in the modules.

 CVBoard can be used in different ways and all, yet, to be tested.
 The board can be used to drive hardware devices through a computer connected to Arduino.
 In this way, Arduino can become an interface that allows communication, through the Control Voltage, between the computer and the world of hardware tools capable of responding to this type of analog signal.
 It is, therefore, interesting to experiment a digital control approach of "analog" devices, as already widely experimented in the 60s and 70s in the early stages of computer music research.
+This video shows how to use a laptop and a smartphone to control the Moog pedal.

 An other possibility is to program Arduino to execute algorithmic composition programs and therefore operate without a computer to create sequencers or control voltage generation tools made through precise compositional hypotheses.
 Finally, the possibility of experimenting with the use and integration of sensors and systems typical of Physical Computing in the field of modular synthesizers is also very fascinating.